 Borrowers Should Consider Using Smaller Lenders

 Over the last couple of years, we have heard numerous stories of borrowers who were rejected by the big banks and then later approved by smaller banks.
-Here is an example of such a story.
 In many cases, the big banks (Bank of America, Wells Fargo, Citi, etc.) have rigid requirements that smaller lenders are willing to relax.

 Cash reserves are a good example.
 One of our writers was rejected by Bank of America because he did not have six months worth of cash reserves.
 He was using the VA loan program to buy a house.
 He then applied for a loan through a smaller lender that did not have cash-reserve overlays on VA loans.
 His Bank of America ordeal lasted several months and ended with rejection.
 Using the smaller bank, he was approved in two weeks and faced no cash-reserve requirements.